 This recipe is quite long, but it actually gives a pretty good description of the ingredients and how to prepare and cook the beans, which is a lot more than most old-fashioned recipes will tell you!
 This recipe would make a lot of beans, though, so unless you’re making beans to feed a crowd, you might want to cut it in half like I did.
 Cutting the recipe in half will give you about four cups of cooked beans.

 Here is my modern adaptation of the recipe:

 Authentic Boston Baked Beans

-- 1/2 Tbs sea salt or real salt
+- 1/2 Tbs. sea salt

-- 1 1/2 Tbs whole cane sugar (or you can use brown sugar)
+- 1 1/2 Tbs. whole cane sugar (or you can use brown sugar)

-- 1/4 tsp ground mustard
+- 1/4 tsp. ground mustard

-1) The night before you plan to cook your beans, take your two cups of beans and put them in a saucepan or pot (after picking through them first quickly just to make sure there aren't any broken or shriveled ones).
+- The night before you plan to cook your beans, take your two cups of beans and put them in a saucepan or pot (after picking through them first quickly just to make sure there aren't any broken or shriveled ones).
 Pour enough water into the pan to cover the beans and let them sit over night.

 - In the morning, strain the beans and discard the water.
 (Since it was freezing cold outside, I ignored Fannie's instruction about throwing the water outside instead of in the sink.
 I'm not quite sure why she said that anyways...)

-3) Give the beans a quick rinse in the strainer and then put them back in the saucepan with some fresh water.
+- Give the beans a quick rinse in the strainer and then put them back in the saucepan with some fresh water.
 Let the beans simmer in the water for about 40 minutes.
 (Note: It's important not to let them go above a simmer or they could end up getting mushy.)

 - Put the pork, salt, molasses, sugar, and mustard in with the beans and mix them all together.
 Pour the 1/2 cup of boiling water over the beans and then add enough cool water to make sure the beans are covered (about 2 more cups).
 Then cover the pot and put it in the oven to bake.